Major Gifts Officer, National Review Institute

 - Moving potential donors in an appropriate and timely fashion toward solicitation and closure.

 - Prospecting and recruiting new donor partners to the organization and growing your fundraising portfolio.
-Creatively identifying new and expanded paths to partnership for current partners to upgrade their giving.
+Creatively identifying new and expanded paths to partnership for current partners to upgrade their giving

 - Working across the National Review enterprise to leverage editorial talent, NR contributors, and writers to advance relationships with donors.